donniecodesit/50dor-routerdemo/README.md

 ## About This App
-This is a React Router Demo Application built with React during Day 15 of a 50 Days of React Udemy Course.
+React project made during Day 15 of "50 Days of React" by Sufa Digital Media on Udemy.
-This application serves as a base, and practice for using React v6 Router to manage a single-page application and view different components with State Management.
+This application is a practie for using React v6 Router to manage a single-page application and view different components with State Management.

 ## How To Install & Run
 - Download/Clone this repository and run `npm install` to install dependencies.